bitRadio/tide/README.md

 * [msgpack-js-browser]() (Updated according to msgpack Spec 5)

 ## Installing
 LuaJIT and OpenSSL should be installed before compiling tide.
 Tide will require Lua 5.1 header files and libluajit-5.1.
-In case of having multiple version of Lua installed, change LUAJIT_INC_DIR and LUAJIT_LIB_DIR paremeters in src/Makefile appropriately.
+In case of having multiple versions of Lua installed, change LUAJIT_INC_DIR and LUAJIT_LIB_DIR paremeters in src/Makefile appropriately.
 To run tide in minimum configuration (without torch support) following packages need to be installed
 ```bash
 sudo luarocks install lua-messagepack